FeisalDy/go-gin-starter/README.md

 ## Folder Structure

-- `cmd/`: This directory contains the main application entry point.
+- `cmd/server/`: This directory contains the main application entry point.
 The `main.go` file in this directory is responsible for initializing the application, setting up the database connection, and starting the HTTP server.

-- `internal/`: This directory contains all the private application code.
-This code is not meant to be imported by other applications.
 - `config/`: This directory contains the application configuration.
 The `config.go` file in this directory is responsible for loading the configuration from a `.env` file.

+- `internal/`: This directory contains all the private application code, organized by domain.
+  - `user/`: This directory contains all the code related to the user domain.
+    - `handler/`: This directory contains the HTTP handlers for the user domain.
+    - `service/`: This directory contains the business logic for the user domain.
-  - `database/`: This directory contains the database connection and migration logic.
-The `database.go` file in this directory is responsible for connecting to the database.
+    - `repository/`: This directory contains the database interaction logic for the user domain.
-  - `models/`: This directory contains the data models for the application.
-Each file in this directory represents a single data model.
+    - `model/`: This directory contains the data models for the user domain.
+    - `dto/`: This directory contains the data transfer objects for the user domain.
+  - `common/`: This directory contains shared utilities, middleware, and error handling code.
-  - `handlers/`: This directory contains the HTTP handlers for the application.
-The handlers are responsible for handling incoming HTTP requests, calling the appropriate services, and returning an HTTP response.
+    - `middleware/`: This directory contains custom middleware for the application.
-  - `services/`: This directory contains the business logic for the application.
-The services are responsible for performing the core application logic, such as creating, reading, updating, and deleting data.
+    - `errors/`: This directory contains custom error types for the application.
-  - `repositories/`: This directory contains the database interaction logic for the application.
-The repositories are responsible for interacting with the database, such as creating, reading, updating, and deleting records.
+    - `utils/`: This directory contains utility functions for the application.

 - `pkg/`: This directory contains any public-facing libraries or utilities that can be imported by other applications.